xiaoyingpu/csci208/project/43_prefix.md

 ## Answer

-Prefix 100% of the time, all the time!
-All function calls, unary, binary operators etc., are all prefix.
+Prefix always.
+All function calls, unary, binary operators etc., are all prefix [@fogus2014joy].